 Offers will be made based on the following selection criteria, which applicants are expected to demonstrate:

-The personal statement is a very important part of your application and should demonstrate to the course team that you are interested in games design and that you have thought very carefully about why you wish to study on the course.
+The personal statement is a very important part of your application and should demonstrate to the course team that you are interested in Games Design and that you have thought very carefully about why you wish to study on the course.

 Ensure that your personal statement it is well written, clear and free of any spelling mistakes.
 It is your chance to impress the course team by showing a strong interest in the subject, demonstrating what you feel you would bring to the course, your appreciation of what the course can offer you and how you feel it might help you in the future.
-This can be demonstrated through work experience, previous studies and your personal experience.

 You will be expected to outline an idea for your major project in your application.
 This should describe your area of interest, field of study and the particular focus of your intended project.